muckamuck/lambda-tool/README.md

 lambdatool deploy
 deactivate
 ```
-See more about AWS default VPC [here](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/default-vpc.html).
-If you do not have a suitable IAM role you can get some idea [here](http://docs.aws.amazon.com/lambda/latest/dg/vpc-rds-create-iam-role.html).

 *Note: if your account was created BEFORE 12/04/2013 you will not have a default VPC in AWS regions that existed then.
 What does this mean?
 You will be required to make a VPC, subnets and a security group for your adventure.*